China struggles to revive manufacturing amid virus outbreak

 Some companies including Ralph Lauren Corp. already were moving out of China due to rising costs and U.S. tariff hikes in a fight over Beijing’s technology ambitions and trade surplus.
 But many still depend on China for components or some stages of manufacturing.

-Samsung is “feeling the heat” because it shifted smartphone assembly to Vietnam but has factories run by Chinese managers who returned home for the Lunar New Year and are blocked from returning to their jobs, Peng said.
+Samsung is “feeling the heat” because it shifted smartphone assembly to Vietnam but needs experienced Chinese managers to run those factories, Peng said.
+She said they visited China for the Lunar New Year and are blocked from returning to their jobs.

 Other companies including global automakers that rely increasingly on the Chinese market are restarting production but say the pace depends on whether they can get components.